- Finnish local traditional knowledge and traditions

 - Participation in ecological, conservation and other relevant activities

-In 2017 Snowchange achieved significant new goals.
+In late 2010s Snowchange achieved significant new goals.
 The Puruvesi winter seining was included into the national registry of intangible traditional culture in November 2017, on our suggestion.
 In May 2017 we moved ahead to purchase the first lands for Snowchange – the Linnunsuo IBA re-wilding area (with a loan from Re-Wilding Europe).
 This 110 hectare wetland became a strict IUCN protected area in November 2017.
+In 2018 the Landscape Rewilding Programme was initiated across Finland to restore lost lands and marshmires.
+By 2021 it had grown to cover over 1700 hectares of 25 sites across the country, including Saami sites.